 For example, cold hardiness is a primary concern because you want to choose plants that will withstand the cold temperatures during the winter season.

 All plants grow best when they’re located in the correct growing zone.
-You will find that winter damage most commonly occurs on plants that are outside of their zone.
-Knowing your tree’s “comfort zone” will help you understand if it is likely to survive in your area – this includes surviving extreme temperatures and winter storms.
+You'll find that winter damage most commonly occurs on plants that are outside of their zone.
+Knowing your tree’s “comfort zone” will help you understand if it's likely to survive in your area – this includes surviving extreme temperatures and winter storms.

-If you are unfamiliar with growing zones, click here to see the USDA Hardiness Map.
+If you're unfamiliar with growing zones, check out the USDA Plant Hardiness Map.

 Size and Form